owap/tech_talks/front-end_2016july/README.md

 updating the view doesn't ALSO update the state (like it does in Angular).

 # Improvements
+We can further improve Redux/React by using ImmutableJS for our single-source-of-truth data store.
+It satisfies all the criteria for Redux applications, and even plays nice with reducers (which themselves play nicely with RxJS).

-The combination of Redux + React should yield the following improvements over our current AngularJS implementation:
+The combination of Redux + Immutable + React should yield the following improvements over our current AngularJS implementation:

 + Easy-to-reason-about application state that does not become more complex as we add new features
 + A stellar development experience that includes things like Hot Module Reloading (no need to refresh the browser!) that are impossible without stateless views (I'm looking at you, Angular!)